Indigenous knowledge provides skills for lifelong learning that AI cannot

 - How to support academic staff starting the journey of decolonising the curriculum

 This emerging body of work presents a compelling argument and guidelines for integration of Indigenous ways of thinking into higher education.
 Doing so would assist educators to address pressing concerns such as the climate emergency, reconciling the impacts of colonialism and decentralising white Western and patriarchal ways of knowing.
-AI is far from sustainable and as large language models like ChatGPT draw content largely from white Western sources, responses risk reinforcing rather than challenging socio-economic, gendered and racial biases.
+AI is far from sustainable and as large language models such as ChatGPT draw content largely from white Western sources, responses risk reinforcing rather than challenging socio-economic, gendered and racial biases.

 From learning about to learning from Indigenous cultures